Counteracts: Testing Stereotypical Representation in Pre-trained Language Models

-We utilized both the WinoBias dataset \cite{zhao2018gender} and 2021 Labor Force Statistics from the Current Population Survey to extract gender-dominated job titles by comparing the percentage of each gender group.
-In total, we extracted 58 job titles that consist of 29 female-dominated professions and 29 male-dominated professions.
+We utilized both the WinoBias dataset \cite{zhao2018gender} and 2021 Labor Force Statistics from the Current Population Survey to extract gender-dominated job titles by comparing the percentage of each gender group in relation to the job category.
+In total, we were able to extract 58 job titles that consist of 29 female-dominated professions and 29 male-dominated professions.
 Figure \ref{fig:winobias} shows the two types of templates used in WinoBias dataset for coreference resolution task.
 Table \ref{tab:occupation} shows the occupation statistics that we extracted from the WinoBias dataset and the 2021 Labor Force Statistics from the Current Population Survey.

-To test the mitigation ability of pre-trained language models, we design cloze-style prompts by combining base prompt with different knowledge and ask the models to complete the prompt by predicting the target word.
+To test the mitigation ability of PLMs, we design cloze-style prompts by combining base prompt with different knowledge, including syntactic information, semantic information, and corresponding counterexamples, and ask the models to complete the prompt by predicting the target word.
 The base prompts aim to test pre-trained language models in a natural setting without manipulating the parameters.
 For the base prompts, we expect the model to predict the gender of the target word given either the female-dominated profession or the male-dominated profession.
 Such as: \bigbreak \begin{quote} The [target] works as a driver \end{quote} \bigbreak Base prompts are designed to provide the minimum information to the models.
 In a base prompt, there is a target word that will be masked out and a background word such as ``\textit{driver}".
 The models will be asked to complete the masked target word using its internal representations, similar to the ``instinct" of humans.
 As the scope of candidates is unrestricted, the models could generate tokens that are not gender-specific, we used a verbalizer to convert generated tokens into binary values of either ``\textit{female}" or ``\textit{male}".